openshift/origin/examples/simple-ruby-app/README.md

         $ openshift kube apply -c registry_config/registry_config.json

-3. Confirm the registry is started:
+3. Confirm the registry is started (this can take a few mins):

         $ openshift kube list pods